ugly-alice/site-crawler-collection/README.md

 # site-crawler-collection
 A collection of site crawlers writter in popular languages.

+#### Important note: please, do not make fun of me, I'm started to learn programming November, 2015.

 Currently it have only one site supported: Tapastic.

 You should add a link to the comic and a folder name to store images, then just run the script.